minimind/dispatch-on-value-for-python/README.rst

 Dispatch on Value for Python
 ============================

-This package provides the ability to dispatch on values (as opposed to dispatch on types) for nested lists, dictionaries, and primitive types.
-You can use ``lambda`` to do expression matching and use a wildcard to ensure identical values can be matched (see ``any_a``).
-It can alleviate complicated and difficult to read ``if ... elif ... elif ...`` chains and greatly reduce the amount of code written.
+This package provides the ability to dispatch on values (as opposed to dispatching on types) by pairing functions with patterns.
+It uses pattern matching to dispatch on complex, nested data structures containing lists, dictionaries and primitive types.
+You can use ``lambda`` to do expression matching and use wildcards to ensure identical values can be matched (see ``any_a``).
+It can alleviate complicated and difficult to read ``if ... elif ... elif ...`` chains and dramatically simplify the code that needs to be written.

-Additionally, patterns can be registered dynamically, allowing a great flexibility in determining which functions are called on which values.
+Value patterns can be registered dynamically, allowing a great flexibility in determining which functions are called on which value patterns.

 The home page is on github at: